-Every cyclist knows the dreaded feeling - that hot, sharp pain signaling the arrival of a saddle sore.
-But what most riders don't realize is that this persistent problem has secretly been the driving force behind some of cycling's most important innovations.
+Every cyclist knows the dreaded feeling — that hot, sharp pain signaling a saddle sore.
+But most riders don't realize this persistent problem has secretly driven some of cycling's most important innovations.

 The Brutal Early Days of Cycling